w3c/imsc/README.md

 ## Introduction

-This repository covers the IMSC family of specifications.
+This repository covers the TTML Profiles for Internet Media Subtitles and Captions (IMSC) family of specifications.
+The latter is intended to be augmented with additional versions over time.
+Each version will potentially correct errors, add non-substantive information, introduce minor features or make significant changes.
+This document lists each member of this family of specifications.

 ## Published IMSC Specifications